top of page

 News

-On June 7, I shall deliver the 7th Arthur Pap-Lecture at the Institute Vienna Circle of the University of Vienna.
+I'll deliver the 8th Arthur Pap-Lecture at the Institute Vienna Circle of the University of Vienna on June 12.

-I've also been invited to speak for the thirteenth annual conference of the Society for the Study of the History of Analytical Philosophy (SSHAP) at the University of Jena (July 23-6).
+I've been invited to speak at the thirteenth annual conference of the Society for the Study of the History of Analytical Philosophy (SSHAP) at the University of Jena (July 23-6).